Add Comments to Your Hugo Site with Remark42

 Docker Compose version v2.29.1

-Note, on my host, Docker is running in rootless mode, because my VPS provider does not allow root access.
+On my host, Docker is running in rootless mode, because my VPS provider does not allow root access.

 Next, in my remark42 subdomain root, I created a docker-compose.yml

 file that defines my Remark42 Docker configuration.
-The Remark42 GitHub repository provides an example docker-compose.yml
+The Remark42 GitHub repository provides an example docker-compose.yml file that you can customize to your needs.
+Here’s what my docker-compose.yml looks like:

 name: remark42